promoting your portfolio and getting paid work

 These are networks or databases where you can effectively register yourself as a seller and offer your services to potential clients.
 They’re like the Yellow Pages (is that still a thing?) of freelancers!
 It’s free to list yourself with the vast majority of these marketplaces and they’re a great way to advertise your skills.

-One you can start out with is Fiverr.
-It’s free to sign up, plus it’s really straightforward to set yourself up with a profile and get started with promoting your services.
+One you can start with is Fiverr.
+It’s free to sign up, plus it’s straightforward to set yourself up with a profile and get started with promoting your services.
 Something I like about Fiverr is that it lets you post individual services for people to choose from.
 This means that if you’re a multi-faceted freelancer, you’ve got flexibility.
 You can offer your design services alongside your writing or web designing skills, for example.

 Post some gigs in a few categories and the work will start coming to you.